 Another turn in this story is that the U.S. Secret Service called for leniency in sentencing.
 Through many interviews with neighbors and store owners, agents found that people only had nice things to say about Juettner, who was described as a helpful and likeable bald fellow at five-foot-three-inches tall, with bright blue eyes.
 Other factors involved with the lighter jail time included the senior readily admitting to his wrongdoing and in great detail, his age and his lack of avarice.

 Juettner, who reportedly learned how to engrave as a youth in Austria, told authorities that he only printed and passed enough fake money to feed himself and his dog.
 He also said he didn’t want to worry his children by telling them of his financial situation.
 Originally, Juettner’s sentence was nine months, down from a possible 15 to 30 years.
-However, the judge made it for one year and one day so that Juettner would be eligible for parole in four months.
+However, the judge gave him a sentence of one year and one day so that Juettner would be eligible for parole in four months.
 And the mandatory but nominal fine: $1.